 Lastly, tribes expressed concerns about how public agencies understand the concept of tribal sovereignty in relation to cultural sites.
+Tribal interviewees see that they are not treated or paid as experts, although they are the primary holders of Traditional Knowledge.
 As one tribal representative put it,